Gizra/drupal-starter/README.md

 In order to deploy upon every merge automatically by Travis, you shall:

 1. Get a Pantheon machine token (using a dummy new Pantheon user ideally, one user per project for the sake of security): https://pantheon.io/docs/machine-tokens
+1. Get a GitHub Personal access token, it is needed for Travis CLI to authenticate: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token
 1. `ddev robo deploy:config-autodeploy [your token]`
 1. `git commit -m "Deployment secrets and configuration"`
 1. Add the public key in `travis-key.pub` to the newly created dummy Pantheon user: https://pantheon.io/docs/ssh-keys